dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 ----

 <!-- .slide: class="center" -->
-- A fundamental part of your your training as an economist is to be able to speak about economics research in the way that art historians speak about art.
+- A fundamental part of your your training as an economist is to learn how speak about economics research in the way that art historians speak about art.

 ----